mac-comp127-s24-alhashim/project-bryant_luna_liam/README.md

 # Project inspirations!
 The inspiration for this project, as stated before, includes Kahoot and Warioware: quick, short, and fun minigame collections!
 # Implementation!
 This project will need an important network/server implementation that players can join in and play at the same time!
 We'll also need a sizeable amoount of minigames.
-I think aiming for around 6-8 minigames, each with variations would work great for this assignment.
+I think aiming for around 6-8 minigames, each with variations would work great for this assignment.\
+Luna will work on the networking, and Liam and Bryant will work on the minigames.